Devastating Wildfires Force California's Largest Utility To Plan Sale Of Gas Assets

 As part of the gas sale plan, all gross proceeds from the sale would go into the wildfire fund with "no direct shareholder benefit from cash," according to the PG&E source.
 But shareholders could get new shares in the company that purchases the gas arm.

-Regulators and lawmakers may argue that a deal should be structured to solely benefit wildfire victims, and that any deal should come with protections for ratepayers.
+Regulators and lawmakers may argue that a deal should be structured to solely benefit wildfire victims and that any deal should come with protections for ratepayers.

 "We need to be asking ourselves hard questions as a state as to whether a settlement in bankruptcy might be better than something we get through this gas sale," warns Wara, the Stanford researcher.

-The inside sources say the company is hoping to get between $10.7 and $15.5 billion dollars for its gas assets.
-Given the company's safety, liability and political challenges — including new allegations last month that the company violated safety regulations -- analysts say it's not at all clear they would get that on the open market.
+The inside sources say the company is hoping to get between $10.7 billion and $15.5 billion for its gas assets.
+Given the company's safety, liability and political challenges — including new allegations last month that the company violated safety regulations — analysts say it's not at all clear they would get that on the open market.

-In mid-December, state regulators found that PG&E had systematically falsified safety documents and broke safety rules related to its natural gas operations over a 5 year period.
+In mid-December, state regulators found that PG&E had systematically falsified safety documents and broke safety rules related to its natural gas operations over a five-year period.

-At the time, PG&E spokesman Matt Nauman said in an e-mailed statement to NPR that the company is "committed to accurate and thorough reporting and record-keeping, and we didn't live up to that commitment in this case."
+At the time, PG&E spokesman Matt Nauman said in an emailed statement to NPR that the company is "committed to accurate and thorough reporting and record-keeping, and we didn't live up to that commitment in this case."

-This comes on the heels of $1.6 billion fine from regulators — the largest in state history — and six felony convictions following the 2010 San Bruno explosion.
+This comes on the heels of a $1.6 billion fine from regulators — the largest in state history — and six felony convictions related to 2010 San Bruno explosion.

-Travis Miller, senior utilities equity strategist at Morningstar is skeptical a potential gas sell off would fly with regulators or Wall Street.
+Travis Miller, senior utilities equity strategist at Morningstar, is skeptical that a potential gas sell-off would fly with regulators or Wall Street.
 He said he doesn't think another utility would step forward to buy the gas assets.

-"You may get a good price but it also carries with it a lot of regulatory and political risk," Miller says.
+"You may get a good price, but it also carries with it a lot of regulatory and political risk," Miller says.
 "There's no good outcome for ratepayers under any scenario and not an ideal outcome for shareholders, either."

 Project Falcon and the Camp Fire

-The company's fiscal woes deepened in the wake of last month's Camp Fire in Butte County, Calif., which killed at least 85 people and displaced tens of thousands who continue to face a desperate housing crisis.
+The company's fiscal woes deepened in the wake of November's Camp Fire in Butte County, Calif., which killed at least 85 people and displaced tens of thousands who continue to face a desperate housing crisis.
 Paradise and neighboring towns were all but wiped out.

 The cause of the fire is still under investigation by the state's fire agency Cal Fire.
-PG&E has told state regulators it experienced problems on two sections of its electric system near where the Camp Fire erupted.
+PG&E has told state regulators that it experienced problems on two sections of its electric system near where the Camp Fire erupted.

 The company faces nearly two dozen lawsuits from fire victims over its possible culpability for the Camp Fire, including allegations of possible equipment failures and poor maintenance.
 In one lawsuit, residents accuse the company of prioritizing advertising spending over fire and public safety.